k3rn3lpanicc/k3rn3lpanicc/README.md

 - 📫 How to reach me **matin.ghiasvand1381@gmail.com**

-- ⚡ Fun fact **You compile a compiler with a compiler, and compile it again with itself to make sure it doesn't have the problems it has**
+- ⚡ Fun fact **You can import anything as library in python.
+Don't you believe me? try this random thing : import antigravity **

 <h3 align="left">Connect with me:</h3>
 <p align="left">